Hackuarium/simple-spectro/README.md

 The case is done using FreeCAD.
 This software looks rather complex at first but has the huge advantage that all the parameters may be set in an internal spreadsheet.
-This allows to design parametrics boxes that can be easily changed and updated.
+This allows to design parametric boxes that can be easily changed and updated.

 We are still improving it a little bit but the top part of the obx is in 'top.stl'